 - A medical provider certified history of chicken pox or two doses of chicken pox vaccine given 4‐8 weeks apart or a blood test indicating immunity to chick pox.

 - A tuberculosis blood test or skin test depending on your country of origin and tuberculosis history.

-- An influenza vaccine for the current influenza season (July-June) by December 31.
+- An influenza vaccine for the current influenza season (August-May) by December 1st.

 Tuberculosis (TB) is caused by a bacterium called Mycobacterium tuberculosis.
 The bacteria usually attacks the lungs, but TB bacteria can attack any part of the body such as the kidney, spine, and brain.
 If not treated properly, TB disease can be fatal.